TheJehoiada/ccli_auto/README.md

 ## Testing/cleanup

-For test runs, you can delete reports from the last 3 months:
+For test runs, you can delete reports for any length of time that you specify using:
 ```
 python delete_all.py
 ```